ryanbressler/HotPotatoFS/README.md

 It is expermental software in an early state of development.

 Code is under a 3 clause BSD.

-potato image copyleft David Gibbs.
+Potato image copyleft David Gibbs.